Electricity and Magnetism I (PHY 321)

 • The harmonic oscillator is exactly solvable, but the pendulum is not.

 • The two-body problem is exactly solvable, but the three-body problem is not.
-The theory still gives equations for the three-body problem.
+The theory still gives (differential) equations for the three-body problem.
 It’s not the theory that breaks down.
 It’s that no one knows how to solve the equations exactly.

 Examples from EM theory: